Chimney Testing and the CPR

 - Written evidence that the product is not subject to significant numbers of complaints etc

 If the manufacturer’s declaration does not comply with the standard, we can test your product and, subject to testing, provide you with a declaration that your product is fit for purpose.
 If further product development is required, then we can retest your product when this has taken place.
 We can then carry out an FPC inspection on the product.
 Armed with a declaration and evidence of an FPC inspection, you can then apply for a CE mark.
 We have been testing chimneys for decades.
-Our experience, knowledge and well equipped test laboratory make us the obvious choice for testing.
-We are known for being helpful, friendly and supportive too.

 We have been testing chimneys for decades.
 Our experience, knowledge and fully equipped test laboratory make us the obvious choice for testing.
 We are known for being helpful, friendly and supportive too.